-Lawrence Wright’s “The End of October” is a fictional account of a virus that is first unleashed in Indonesia before quickly spreading around the globe.
+Lawrence Wright’s “The End of October” is a fictional account of a virus first unleashed in Indonesia before quickly spreading around the globe.
 The author, who won the Pulitzer Prize in 2007 for “The Looming Tower,” a nonfiction account of 9/11, tries his hand at fiction to explore what a pandemic would look like in the twenty-first century.
 His timing could not have been better because the book was published in April, three weeks after Americans began sheltering in place.

 Wright had a virtual book launch on April 25 with New York Times Op-Ed columnist Nicholas Kristof.
 His novel explores the science, politics, psychology and social aspects of a viral pandemic in the age of mass migration and air travel.
 If the novel had come out one year ago, it might have seemed plausible but a bit far fetched.